xerodotc/thailandpost-sdk-go/README.md

 This project is licensed under MIT license.
 See [LICENSE](LICENSE) file for details.

-An author of this project is not related to Thailand Post in anyway.
+The author of this project is not related to Thailand Post in anyway.

 Thailand Post is a trademark of Thailand Post Co., Ltd.